UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 | ``pip``           | Recommended     | Supported        | Supported        |
 +-------------------+-----------------+------------------+------------------+

 In this session we use ``pip``, because it is a commonly-used package installation system that works on all HPC clusters used in this course.
-The use of ``conda`` (and its differences with ``pip`) can be read at `this course's 'Extra Reading' section 'Conda at UPPMAX'  <https://uppmax.github.io/R-python-julia-matlab-HPC/python/condaUPPMAX.html>`_.
+The use of ``conda`` (and its differences with ``pip``) can be read at `this course's 'Extra Reading' section Conda at UPPMAX <https://uppmax.github.io/R-python-julia-matlab-HPC/python/condaUPPMAX.html>`_.

 In this session, we will install packages to your default user folder.
 Because this one default user folder, installing a different version of one package